DDD-Moore/early-career-hawaii/agenda.md

 <a name="beach"></a>
 ### Beachfront Agenda Planning

-We will use the end of Tuesday to determine how best to spend our time on Friday.
+We will use the end of Wednesday to determine how best to spend our time on Friday.
 Why at the beach?
 Why not?!

 <a name="poster"></a>
 ### Poster Activity/Session